GIDSOpenStandaarden/Introduction/README.md

 - Health Tools Interoperability
 - Social Network Standard
-- Legal documents and templates
+- Security, legal documents and templates
 - MedMij implementation building blocks

 **We actively partner with others** who develop complementary open source components.
 Specifically with the [Nuts community](https://github.com/nuts-foundation) who create a decentralized communication network for healthcare that enables fast, safe, and cost-effective medical data sharing.
 [IRMA](https://github.com/privacybydesign) who provide open source software to authenticate identities using attribute based authentication.
 [Solid](https://solidproject.org) who are using web standards to let people control their data, and choose the applications and services to use with it.
 And [SURF](https://github.com/SURFnet) who have inspired us.